karx/karx.github.io/KartaDharam/README.md

 ## Karta-Dharam
-This document is to serve
+This document is to serve as Spec doc in the future for ' Our framework/toolchain we use to deploy/run/debug logic on embedded systems '

 ## Content
 * Purpose